 rue, an uncommon fern.
 A diverse selection of spring wildflowers also can be found, including hepatica

-One of The Nature Conservancy's first projects in Ohio, the preserve's first parcels of land were acquired by the Conservancy in 1963.
-The site was registered as a National Natural Landmark in 1968 and dedicated as a state nature preserve in 1973.
+One of The Nature Conservancy's initial projects in Ohio, the preserve's first parcels of land were acquired by the Conservancy in 1963.
+The site was registered as a National Natural Landmark in 1968.

 Explore the overlooks found in the preserve, some of which feature scenic waterfalls.
 You’ll find it hard to believe you’re in the Midwest!
 Also be sure to wear your hiking boots on Narrow’s Trail and look for the remains of large potholes—did you know they provide a window into the creation of the gorge?
 While on the trail, keep your eyes open for Butler’s garter snake, which is rare in Ohio but found on the preserve.

 Join our online network and we'll keep you up to date with sweepstakes news.